2025 Siquijor local elections

 Local elections in Siquijor were held on May 12, 2025 as part of the 2025 Philippine general election.
 Voters will elect all local posts in the province: town mayors, vice mayors, town councilors, as well as members of the Sangguniang Panlalawigan - three in each of the province's two administrative districts, the governor, vice governor, and one representative for lone district of Siquijor.

+The province's election turnout is 91.84%, equivalent to 74,758 out of 81,404 total registered voters.

 Provincial elections

 Governor

 Jake Vincent Villa is the incumbent.